-“I eat my peas with honey, I have done all my life, It makes the peas tastes funny, But it sticks them to the knife!”
+“I eat my peas with honey, I have done all my life, It makes the peas taste funny, But it sticks them to the knife!”
 Find out more facts about the pea now.

-- 35,000 hectares of peas are grown in the UK in a single year.
+35,000 hectares of peas are grown in the United Kingdom in a single year.

 a.Oregon sugar pod